arceryz/godot-fastDI/README.md

 ![fastDI](/fastDI.png)

-A single scene, single script debug interface for Godot 4+. *Designed to just copy paste*.
-Just copy paste and get a basic debug menu for your games.
+A feature-rich yet simple debug UI that is fast to set up in your project.
+Only one [GDScript](/fastDI/fastDI.gd) and one [Scene](/fastDI/fastDI.tscn) file that you must include in your project.
+Access globally with autoload or locally with instantiation, as you prefer.
+FastDI strifes to be that simple solution to improve your quality-of-life when debugging.

 # Demo

 A demo scene is included with a player controller.
-The plots are driven from the file [scn_test.gd](/scn_test.gd).
-Refer to the demo and the UI script [fastDI.gd](/fastDI/fastDI.gd) if you need information!
+All calls to the `FastDI` autoload are made from [scn_test.gd](/scn_test.gd).

 ![fastDI_demo](/demo.gif)

 # Features

-All these features are in-game:
+The debug interface supports all of the following features:
 - **Camera Swapping** with cameras in group `game_camera` and shortcut `CTRL-C`.
 - **Flag Setting/Getting** with `GetFlag` and `SetFlag`.
 - **True Editor Console** (works with `print()` statements).